 In his book Crossing the Chasm, Geoffry Moore outlines the technology adoption cycle and the psychological profiles of each adoption group along the continuum.
 In the incubation stages of a product, where the MVP is most relevant, it is the “Innovator” (not even the early adopter) who needs to be attracted.
 These individuals are dominated by curiosity and intrigued by risk.
 They have a different psychological makeup than an early adopter or even the early majority.

-Two common techniques — the Flinstone and the Steal Thread — can be used to help “pare down” a product concept to the minimally viable feature set.
+Two common techniques — the Flintstone and the Steal Thread — can be used to help “pare down” a product concept to the minimally viable feature set.

-The “Flinstone” refers to a product that is essentially “mocked up.”
+The “Flintstone” refers to a product that is essentially “mocked up.”
 It has the appearance of being complete, but relies on manual processes where automation would typically be assumed by the user.

 In order to test the market and adoption, CardMunch made the decision to build only the functionality necessary to upload a picture of the business card from your smartphone.
 Unlike competitors in the space, they manually transcribed the business cards before pushing the results back to the user.
 Adoption exploded.
 Within five months they were acquired by LinkedIn and in less than a year they had processed their millionth business card.
 There was obviously a market.